Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Reconstruction and validation

 Machine learning (ML) techniques are commonly used in classification problems, and have been applied to signal/background discrimination in both single-phase \cite{DNN_EXO200_2018} and dual-phase~\cite{LUX_Migdal_2021,ML_pulse_classifier_2022} TPCs.
 These techniques enable subtle features of event topology, beyond traditional analysis parameters describing event energies and positions, to be possibly identified.
 Convolutional neural nets (CNNs), in particular, have found use due to their ability to leverage spatial correlations between features in image-like data by adding convolutional layers to fully connected neural nets.
 In this section, we demonstrate the use of a CNN for SS/MS discrimination in our TPC model.

-We simulate SS and MS2 events in the central region of a large TPC instrumented with 2" PMTs.
-SS event positions are drawn uniformly from within a central disk in the TPC.
+When simulating events in a large TPC instrumented with 2" PMTs, SS event positions are drawn uniformly from within a central disk.
 For MS2 events, the distance from the first vertex to the second, and the angle defining the direction of the second vertex are both sampled from uniform distributions.
 While separation between vertices in physical events, such as those produced by Compton scatters of gamma rays, are often exponentially distributed, we use the uniform distribution to ensure training data span a sufficient range of separations.
-As done in studies presented in early sections, the mean number of detected photons at each sensor is sampled from a Poisson distribution with a mean determined from an analytical LRF and the radial distance to the event vertex.
+As done in studies presented early in this section, the mean number of detected photons at each sensor is sampled from a Poisson distribution with a mean determined from an analytical LRF and the radial distance to the event vertex.

 The sensor hit pattern in each simulated event produces an image with which we can train or test the CNN.
 First, the sensor nearest the photon centroid is chosen as the center of the image.
 Then, a rectangular image is constructed by taking a fixed number of rows and columns along a selected direction.
 Due to the six-fold rotational symmetry of the sensor array arising from the hexagonal packing of the circular sensors, we choose the direction in which the second moment of the light detected is maximal.
 This ensures that the variance in light collection is predominantly along the horizontal axis of each image, reducing the number of patterns the CNN must learn.
 The resulting rows of sensors are then mapped to a rectangular grid of pixels by interpolating the pixel value in the alternate columns.
 To ensure that the CNN does not use the total energy of an event, and leverages only the spatial information, the number of detected counts at each pixel is then normalized by the sum over the full image.
-This process is illustrated in Fig. \ref{fig:cnn_image_prep}, which shows a sample sensor hit pattern in the left and the resulting image used to train the CNN in the right.
+This process is illustrated in Fig. \ref{fig:cnn_image_prep}, which shows a sample sensor hit pattern on the left and the resulting image used to train the CNN on the right.